arithefirst/portfolio-v2/src/content/posts/one-app-5-frameworks.md

 ## React

 Moving on from Vue, the next framework on the list is React with NextJS.
 Just like the previous few frameworks, I pulled up the [docs](https://nextjs.org/docs/app/getting-started) and created a new NextJS App.
-In case you're following curious, my selections for the wizard are in the dropdown below.
-In addition, I installed and setup Prettier and Drizzle.
+In case you're curious, my selections for the wizard are in the dropdown below.
+In addition, I installed and set up Prettier and Drizzle.

 <details>